 - You have, or are likely to develop, severe problems with your immune system.
-For example, if you are to have certain types of cancer treatment.
+For example, if you are to have certain types of cancer treatment in the future.

 Antifungal tablets will often clear a fungal nail infection.
 The medication will also clear any associated fungal skin infection, such as athlete's foot (tinea pedis).
 Your doctor will usually recommend one of the following two medicines.
 The one chosen may depend on the type of fungus causing the infection.
 Both of these medicines cause side-effects in a small number of people, so read the packet that comes with the medicine for a full list of cautions and possible side-effects.

 - Terbinafine tablets.
 The usual adult dose is 250 mg once a day; for between six weeks and three months for fingernails, and for three to six months for toenails.
-Visible improvement can be expected after the end of two months of treatment for fingernails and three months of treatment for toenails.
+Visible improvement should be expected after a month of treatment, although treatment will then need to be completed for the recommended duration.

 - Itraconazole tablets.
 This is usually given as pulsed treatment.
 That is, for an adult: 200 mg twice a day for one week, with subsequent courses repeated after a further 21 days.
 Fingernail infections require two pulsed courses and toenail infections require at least three pulsed courses.